 In spite of broad language in earlier U.S. Supreme Court cases, the Sixth Circuit found that the Court’s most recent decision in Hibbs v.
 Winn provided a narrower construction as to when principles of comity and federalism bar federal court jurisdiction: where “plaintiffs have sought district-court aid in order to arrest or countermand state tax collection.”
 Consequently, the Sixth Circuit found that comity did not bar the plaintiffs’ claims because the plaintiffs did not seek to impede or stop state tax collection.

-As a general matter, the issues presented before the Sixth Circuit raise important federalism considerations and the question as to when extent federal courts should defer to state courts to adjudicate challenges to state tax jurisprudence on the matter, the Sixth Circuit drew a clear distinction between cases that would be barred under either the TIA or comity and those that would not.
+As a general matter, the issues presented before the Sixth Circuit raise important federalism considerations and the question as to when extent federal courts should defer to state courts to adjudicate challenges to state tax schemes that implicate federal constitutional claims.
+Based on the Court’s jurisprudence on the matter, the Sixth Circuit drew a clear distinction between cases that would be barred under either the TIA or comity and those that would not.
 In so doing, it joined several other circuits, including the First, Seventh, and Ninth Circuits, in recognizing the limitations of the comity doctrine as articulated in Hibbs.

 The Supreme Court, however, recently delivered its opinion reversing the Sixth Circuit decision.
 It noted that the holding in Hibbs was a narrow one that stands for the proposition that comity is inapplicable in cases under the Establishment Clause.
 Here, the Supreme Court noted that the plaintiffs were essentially challenging their own tax liability as discriminatory under either the Equal Protection or the dormant Commerce Clause.